ribagolx10/crossvector/docs/quickstart.md

 from crossvector.dbs.pgvector import PgVectorAdapter

 # Create engine instance
+# Adapters use lazy initialization - clients are created only when first used
 engine = VectorEngine(
     embedding=OpenAIEmbeddingAdapter(model_name="text-embedding-3-small"),
     db=PgVectorAdapter(),
     collection_name="my_documents",
     store_text=True  # Store original text
 )

+# Note: Database client and collection are initialized lazily on first operation
+# This improves startup time and allows validation to happen at the right moment
 ```

 ### Create Documents